BenjaminSchwenker/tbsw/README_X0.md

 example script.
 The different steps are described in the following bullet points:

 ##0.
-Simulation of digits:
+Simulation of telescope digits:

-The example script generates two runs with raw digits stored in slcio files.
-The first run also called air run is an simulation of the telescope without any additional material within the telescope arms.
-It is used for the calibration of the telescope.
-The other simulation, the aluminium run, includes an aluminium plate with a material step in the center of the telescope as a scattering target.
-The data from this simulation will be reconstructed (using the calibration from the air data set) and a calibrated image of the the material distribution will be generated.
+The example script generates two runs with raw digits stored in two slcio files.
+The first run, called air run, is an simulation of the telescope without any additional material within the telescope arms.
+It is used for the calibration of the telescope, i.e. alignment, hot pixel masking and cluster calibration.
+The second run, called aluminium run, includes an aluminium plate as a calibration object in the center of the telescope.
+The data from the aluminium run  will be reconstructed (using the calibration from the air run) and a calibrated image of the the material distribution will be generated.

 ##1.
-Telescope Calibration:
+Telescope calibration:

-In this first analysis step noisy pixel masks will be produced and cluster calibration and telescope alignment is carried out.
-The steering files, which are used during this process are described in README.md and can be found in workspace/steering-files/x0-sim/ .The calibration results can be found in workspace/cal-files/default/ .
-For the calibration the air run is used.
+During the telescope calibration, noisy pixel masks is produced and cluster calibration and telescope alignment is carried out.
+The steering files, which are used during this process are described in README.md and can be found in workspace/steering-files/x0-sim/ .The calibration results can be found in the folder
+workspace/cal-files/default/.

+It is preferred to use an air run for the telescope calibration.
+Afterwards, scattering objects must be installed w/o moving the telescope arms.
+The reason for this approach is that unkown, or wrongly modelled, material inside the telescope may bias the telescope alignment.
+The size of possible bias effects can be estimated using toy simulations within tbsw.

 ##2.
 Scattering angle reconstruction: